Clinical UM Guideline

 Microprocessor controlled lower limb (knee/foot/ankle) prostheses are considered not medically necessary in all other cases, including when the criteria above have not been met, including for individuals with a functional K-Level 2 or below.

-Repairs and replacements of a myoelectric lower extremity prosthetic devices are considered not medically necessary when the criteria above have not been met
+Repairs and replacements of a microprocessor controlled lower extremity prosthetic devices are considered not medically necessary when the criteria above have not been met.

-Microprocessor controlled foot-ankle prostheses with power assistance, which includes any type of motor, (for example, the PowerFoot BiOM) are considered not medically necessary for all indications.
+Microprocessor controlled foot-ankle prostheses with power assistance, which includes any type of motor, are considered not medically necessary for all indications.

 Coding